Japan banking industry says to tighten anti-mob measures

-TOKYO (Reuters) - Japan’s banking industry body said it plans to share its data on organized crime syndicates with consumer credit agencies and other financial companies as part of new measures to combat illicit transactions.
+TOKYO, Oct 17 (Reuters) - Japan’s banking industry body said it plans to share its data on organised crime syndicates with consumer credit agencies and other financial companies as part of new measures to combat illicit transactions.

-Efforts by the country’s financial industry to shun organized crime syndicates have come under fresh scrutiny after Japan’s banking regulator reprimanded Mizuho Financial Group (8411.T) late last month over loans it made to mob members.
+Efforts by the country’s financial industry to shun organised crime syndicates have come under fresh scrutiny after Japan’s banking regulator reprimanded Mizuho Financial Group late last month over loans it made to mob members.

 Takeshi Kunibe, chairman of the Japanese Bankers Association, told a news conference on Thursday it is considering additional anti-mob measures following the Mizuho case, including asking police to share its mob data.